-With its colourful, vibrant half-timbered houses set on the river bank, overflowing flower pots and incredibly cute cafes, Colmar brings out all the charms you’ll want to feel when you visit a small town.
+With its colorful, vibrant half-timbered houses set on the river bank, overflowing flower pots, and incredibly cute cafes, Colmar brings out all the charms you’ll want to feel when you visit a small town.

 Beyond the Old town, another must stop which is probably the symbol of Colmar is Little Venice!
 This popular spot seems to be out of a fairytale book except that it’s real.